pytexas/meetup/docs/local-meetups.md

 ??? question "How do you determine if a Meetup is inactive?"

     Active/Inactive designation is set if a meetup hasn't scheduled an event in over a year.
-If you see anything on this list that is innacruate please let us know.
+If you see anything on this list that is inaccruate please let us know.

 ## Austin-based Meetups